We use Disqus for commentary in our products.

 On the next screen, you can update your personal and website settings if you wish.

-If you are not comfortable with coding, then you must wait until your have Created your Production Environment and deployed your product to make the change.
-Once deployed, log into the Django admin interface via the /admin URL, and find the 'Site Configuration' view.
+Alternatively, if you are not comfortable with coding, then you must wait until you have Created your Production Environment and deployed your product to make the change.
+Once deployed, log into the Django admin interface via the 'yourdomain.com/admin' URL, and find the 'Site Config' view under 'Core'.

 Simply update the Disqus URL via this setting, and save your changes.